 • Supports multiplatform.

-• Supports Debugging, Compiling, Profiling, Auto-completion of code and Refactoring.
+• Supports Debugging, Compiling, Profiling, Auto-completion of code, and Refactoring.

-• Has drag and drop functionality.
+• Has to drag and drop functionality.

-• supports Static Code Analysis.
+• Supports Static Code Analysis.

 Features: